endofzero/Minecraft-Sheller/README.md

 every day.
 - The 'logs' command should always be used BEFORE a restart, as the restart wipes the previous logs.
-I'm running hey0's servermod, which allows to have a log history, but thats not the case for everyone.
+I'm running hey0's servermod, which allows to have a log history, but that's not the case for everyone.
 - I also recommend setting an Internet public folder, for the maps images to be displayed.
 People on my server love this feature, as they know a new map is generated every day, and they can see the evolution of